waynedsz/sandwich_shop/lib/worksheet.md

 }
 ```

-You may get a warning stating that value of the field `_quantity` isn't used or that it can be `final`.
+You may get a warning stating that the value of the field `_quantity` isn't used or that it can be `final`.
 Ignore it for now.

-There are a lot of new concepts here and feel free to use Copilot or your LLM of choice to explain them.
-But first read our simple description below:

 `OrderScreen` is our `StatefulWidget`.
 It's still immutable and contains a `final` property `maxQuantity`.
 Its job is to create its associated `State` object via the `createState()` method.
-All `StatefulWidget`s need to do this (select the `createState()` method with your mouse and comment it out with **Ctrl + /** on Windows or **⌘ + /** on macOS to see what happens).
+All `StatefulWidget`s need to do this.

 `_OrderScreenState` is our `State` class.
 Its name starts with an underscore, indicating that it's private to the file (a convention in Dart).
 This is where our mutable state lives, like the `_quantity` variable.
-Notice it's not `final` (unlike the `quantity` instance variable in `OrderItemDisplay`).
+Notice it's not `final`.
 The `build()` method is also in this class, not in the `StatefulWidget`.

 #### Commit Your Changes

 Recall that you can open the Command Palette in VS Code with **Ctrl + Shift + P** on Windows or **⌘ + Shift + P** on macOS.
 In there, type `Source Control: Focus on Changes View`.
 After reviewing your changes, commit them with a message like `Define OrderScreen stateful widget`.
-You won't notice any changes in the app if you run it now.

 ## Building the UI for `OrderScreen`

 Now, let's build the UI inside the `_OrderScreenState` class.
-We want to display the `OrderItemDisplay` and two buttons to "Add" and "Remove" sandwiches.
+We want to display the `OrderItemDisplay` and the two buttons we created earlier.

 #### Implement the `build` Method

 Replace the returned `Placeholder()` in the `_OrderScreenState`'s `build` method with a `Scaffold` containing our UI components.

-This is what your `build` method should look like (and [this is what your `lib/main.dart` should look like](https://github.com/manighahrmani/sandwich_shop/blob/f6e2dda474a9743b61335b1125d4fa95d597b3f8/lib/main.dart)):
+This structure should look very familiar.

 ```dart
 @override